-Alex is a Senior Environmental Scientist and Certified Ecologist with more than 20 years of National Environmental Policy Act experience, performing and managing Planning and Environmental Linkage Studies, Environmental Impact Statements, and Environmental Assessments.
-He experience also includes creative and effective approaches to compliance with the Endangered Species Act and Clean Water Act Section 404 Permitting.
-Since joining FHU in 2003, Alex has guided the development of FHU’s environmental services practice, focusing on NEPA and biological resources.
-Alex’s expertise in wetland delineations and permitting, Threatened and Endangered Species surveys, mitigation design, and landscape assessments has supported a vast array of municipal and state transportation and natural habitat projects throughout the Rocky Mountain Region.
-A graduate of Pittsburg State University, Alex holds a Bachelor of Science in Biology, Environmental Management.
-He is also a Certified Ecologist and a member of the Ecological Society of America and Society of Wetland Scientists.
+Alex is a Senior Environmental Scientist and Certified Ecologist who joined FHU in 2003.
+Since that time, Alex has guided the development of FHU’s environmental services practice, focusing on biological resources, environmental design, and National Environmental Policy Act (NEPA).
+He is a trusted leader on Planning and Environmental Linkage Studies, Environmental Impact Statements, Environmental Assessments, and Mitigation Design.
+His 20 years of experience also includes creative and effective approaches to compliance with the Endangered Species Act and Clean Water Act Section 404 Permitting.
+His work with wetland delineations and permitting, threatened and endangered species surveys, mitigation design and landscape assessments has supported successful transportation projects across the Midwest and Rocky Mountain regions.
+A graduate of Pittsburg State University, Alex holds a Bachelor of Science in Biology and Environmental Management.

 Dave Lampe, PE, CFM

-Dave is a Project Manager and Senior Water Resources Engineer with over 20 years of experience on a variety of public infrastructure, land development, and water resources projects.
-Dave has been with FHU for over five years and currently is Project Delivery Manager for Nebraska’s water resources group.
-At FHU, he uses his experience to assist clients with watershed planning and stormwater management.
-He is a Certified Floodplain Manager and specializes in stream and wetland restoration projects and green infrastructure design.
-Dave is an alumni of the University of Nebraska with a Master of Science degree in Civil Engineering.
+Dave is a Senior Water Resources Engineer with more than 20 years of experience on public infrastructure, land development and water resources projects.
+Dave has been with FHU for the past five years and leads our Nebraska and Iowa water resources group as they assist communities with watershed planning and stormwater management.
+He is a Certified Floodplain Manager who specializes in stream and wetland restoration projects.
+In addition, Dave has been at the forefront of implementing stormwater Best Management Practices (BMPs) and working with local public and private clients to design green infrastructure to reduce runoff and improve water quality.
+Dave is an alumnus of the University of Nebraska with a Master of Science degree in Civil Engineering.

 Robert W. Felsburg, PE (Retired)